Sign language interpreters

 View the training on how to request sign language interpreters using the ODHH online request system and the Statewide Contract.

-If you have questions about the master contracts or the request process, please visit the ODHH website or contact them at:
+If you have questions about the statewide contracts or the request process, visit the ODHH website or contact them at:

 Provider responsibility